Processing by the First-tier Tribunal for Scotland Social Security Chamber

 Do you transfer my personal data to other countries?

 How long do you keep my personal data?

-We do not retain hard copy Tribunal case papers any longer than one year after closure of the case, while electronic copies of all case papers are stored securely on our case management system and processed in line with our records management plan.
-Electronic copy will be held for a period of 6 years.
+We retain hard copy Tribunal case papers for as long as an appeal is in process.
+Electronic copies of all appeal papers are stored securely on our case management system in line with our records management plan.

 Do you use automated decision making or profiling?
 If so, how do you use my personal data to make decisions about me?

 No automated decision making or profiling is undertaken by the First-tier Tribunal for Scotland Social Security Chamber.